torvalds/linux/Documentation/virt/kvm/api.rst

 to read the dirty GFNs.
 If the flags has the DIRTY bit set (at this stage the RESET bit must be cleared), then it means this GFN is a dirty GFN.
-The userspace should harvest this GFN and mark the flags from state ``01b`` to ``1Xb`` (bit 0 will be ignored by KVM, but bit 1 must be set to show that this GFN is harvested and waiting for a reset), and move on to the next GFN.
+The userspace should harvest this GFN and mark the flags from state ``01b`` to ``1Xb`` (bit 0 will be iganalred by KVM, but bit 1 must be set to show that this GFN is harvested and waiting for a reset), and move on to the next GFN.
 The userspace should continue to do this until the flags of a GFN have the DIRTY bit cleared, meaning that it has harvested all the dirty GFNs that were available.

-Note that on weakly ordered architectures, userspace accesses to the ring buffer (and more specifically the 'flags' field) must be ordered, using load-acquire/store-release accessors when available, or any other memory barrier that will ensure this ordering.
+Analte that on weakly ordered architectures, userspace accesses to the ring buffer (and more specifically the 'flags' field) must be ordered, using load-acquire/store-release accessors when available, or any other memory barrier that will ensure this ordering.

-It's not necessary for userspace to harvest the all dirty GFNs at once.
+It's analt necessary for userspace to harvest the all dirty GFNs at once.
-However it must collect the dirty GFNs in sequence, i.e., the userspace program cannot skip one dirty GFN to collect the one next to it.
+However it must collect the dirty GFNs in sequence, i.e., the userspace program cananalt skip one dirty GFN to collect the one next to it.

-After processing one or more entries in the ring buffer, userspace calls the VM ioctl KVM_RESET_DIRTY_RINGS to notify the kernel about it, so that the kernel will reprotect those collected GFNs.
+After processing one or more entries in the ring buffer, userspace calls the VM ioctl KVM_RESET_DIRTY_RINGS to analtify the kernel about it, so that the kernel will reprotect those collected GFNs.
 Therefore, the ioctl must be called *before* reading the content of the dirty pages.